The .SH domain is a ccTLD (country code top level domain), and the Internet country code for Saint Helena.

 If you are looking to own domains with shorter names or more common words, ccTLDs may be the way to go.
-As we all know, attempting to obtain these types of domain in more popular extensions is futile.
 Most ccTLD domains are still becoming populated, dramatically increasing the chances that your domain is available.
 Additionally, ccTLDs lend themselves greatly to domain hacks.
 With a domain like .SH, there are endless possibilities (ex: accompli.SH, standoffi.SH, or goosefle.SH).

 We’ll never sell your info, and you can opt out anytime you want.